Ben Winterbottom: Brentford

 On 29 January 2021, Winterbottom transferred to the B team at Brentford and signed a 2 1/2-year contract, with the option of a further year, for an undisclosed fee.
 He participated in first team training during the 2021–22 season and was a part of the B team's London Senior Cup-winning squad.

 The one-year option on Winterbottom's contract was taken up in June 2023, and on 17 October 2023, he signed a new two-year contract, with the option of a further year.

 On 1 August 2023, Winterbottom joined National League South club Welling United on loan, and made 18 appearances prior to its expiration on 31 December 2023.
 He played the remainder of the 2023–24 season for Brentford B and was promoted into the first team squad in June 2024.
 Winterbottom played the 2024–25 season on loan at National League club AFC Fylde and made 41 appearances during a campaign which culminated in relegation.
 He made more saves than any other National League goalkeeper during the season.
 Winterbottom was released by Brentford when his contract expired in June 2025.

 Barrow

 On 20 June 2025, Winterbottom transferred to League Two club Barrow and signed a two-year contract, with the option of a further year, on a free transfer.

+On 25 March 2026, he signed a short-term loan deal with National League side Rochdale.